 The greater online visibility and rankings you have over your competitors, the more likely you’ll win customers and improve your bottom line.

-You can think of SEO as the love language that binds your site to your most valuable online customers.
-By incorporating good SEO practices, you’ll win the trust of users and search engines, snag a VIP spot on the results pages, and most importantly, get found by the right people.
+You can think of SEO as a matchmaker, connecting your site to your most valuable online customers.
+By incorporating good SEO practices, you’ll win the trust of users and search engines, snag a VIP spot on the results pages, and, most importantly, get found by the right people.

 Why SEO Matters—10 Statistics